jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 from a precalculated file in *NIR/Table_6.1-2.csv* for the current inventory year.
 AR5 Global Warming Potentials are in use.

+### lulucf-table-612-lukeinfo.py
+Translate LULUCF Table 6.1-2 to format Luke information services need.
+In practice rows are stacked yearly to blocks containing GHG inventory results in one column.
+Additional columns contain codes that are used by Luke information services.

+	(lukeghg) prompt% lulucf-table-612-lukeinfo.py -i LULUTable_6.1-2.xlsx -o LULUTable_6.1-2lukeinfo.xlsx -s 1990 -e 2022

+The options *-s* and *-e* are inventory start and end years.

 ### lulucf-table-622.py
 Produce NIR LULUCF Table 6.2-2 for IPCC land use.
 For example: